ats2/RepData_PeerAssessment1/PA1_template.md

 ## [1] 10766.19
 ```

-*There is virtually no difference/no impact on the mean/median when using the mean to fill in missing values - only a marginal change to the median.*
+*There is no difference/no impact at all on the mean (as expected) when using the mean to fill in missing values, and only a marginal change to the median (increased to the mean value) .*

 **Are there differences in activity patterns between weekdays and weekends?**